samgoree/samgoree.github.io/_posts/2019-7-13-color_theory_2.md

 where $$x(c)$$ and $$y(c)$$ are the probability of color $$c$$ occurring in distribution $$x$$ and $$y$$, respectively.
 KL divergence is good for comparing two continuous distributions, and we can easily treat our distribution as continuous (using a Gaussian kernel estimator or some related technique).
 Unfortunately, it runs into problems when the probability of a color is zero in one distribution, but not another, which happens often when colors do not overlap.
 It also turns out that KL divergence isn't actually a metric: it doesn't satisfy the symmetry property, so $$D_{KL}(x,y) \not = D_{KL}(y,x)$$.
 While we can still use it, having to determine the order between our two color schemes leads to unpleasant and counterintuitive results.

+There are several other distance metrics that are commonly used for color unrelated to probability distributions, including the set difference and Hausdorff distance, but I'm not going to go into those here.
+These are all different models for difference which are useful in different circumstances.

 It turns out there is a good distance metric we can use that comes from a very different world: the Earth Mover's Distance (EMD), which is defined in terms of an algorithms problem called the Transportation Problem.

 ## The Transportation Problem